Col du Tourmalet

 Cows at the summit of the Azet

 The descent, while obviously steep, was pretty cold.
-For each climb, it was strip down to as little as possible, sweat your ass off, even though the temperature was around 15°C (59° F), and then stop at the summit to put on as much gear as possible before the descent.
-Then freeze.
+For each climb, it was strip down to as little as possible, sweat your ass off, even though the temperature was around 15°C (59° F), and then stop at the summit to put on as much clothing as possible before the descent.
+And then freeze.

 Actually, the van had been at the top of Azet earlier but because of our bonus miles, we had missed it.
 But not now.